 ✅ – Liability Insurance (Haftpflicht

 Call me crazy, but the age where they turn into destructive little animals will come far too quickly.
-With that being said, it’s important that you have not only liability insurance for yourself, but an insurance plan that will also cover your children.
+With that being said, you must have not only liability insurance for yourself but an insurance plan that will also cover your children.
 If your current plans do not include family and children, you can compare your options on TARIFCHECK to find the most affordable options in Düsseldorf.

 ✅ – Düsseldorf Family Discount Card (Familienkarte)